What Habits Worsen ADHD?

 Can diet really affect ADHD?

 Yes.
-Diets high in processed foods and sugar can worsen hyperactivity and distractibility, while balanced diets rich in protein and whole foods can improve mood and attention.
+Diets high in processed foods and sugar can worsen hyperactivity and distractibility.
+Balanced diets rich in protein and whole foods improve mood and attention.

 Why does lack of sleep affect ADHD so strongly?